greg-raven/Uncommon-Sense/_drafts/staging.md

 There are only two mistakes one can make along the road to truth; not going all the way, and not starting.
 Buddha

 Because we fear the responsibility for our actions, we have allowed ourselves to develop the mentality of slaves.
-Contrary to the stirring sentiments of the Declaration of Independence, we now pledge 'our Lives, our Fortunes and our sacred Honor' not to one another for our mutual protection, but to the state, whose actions continue to exploit, despoil, and destroy us.
+Contrary to the stirring sentiments of the Declaration of Independence, we now pledge "our Lives, our Fortunes and our sacred Honor" not to one another for our mutual protection, but to the state, whose actions continue to exploit, despoil, and destroy us.
 Butler D. Shaffer

 Our lack of constant awareness has also permitted us to accept definitions of freedom that are not necessarily consistent with the actuality of being free.
 Because we have learned to confuse the word with the reality the word seeks to describe, our vocabulary has become riddled with distorted and contradictory meanings smuggled into the language.
 Butler D. Shaffer